BayMaxx2001/interacting-aura/README.md

 # Introduction

-This repo use include upload and interact with smart contract
+This repo use include upload and interact with smart contract.

 ## Installation